mevdschee/postcodes-nl/README.md

 # Postcodes NL

-Dutch postcodes in CSV format (7zip) and MySQL import script
+Dutch postcodes in CSV format (7zip) and MySQL import script to allow for address validation in the Netherlands.

 Check out the [latest release](https://github.com/mevdschee/postcodes-nl/releases).